-Any high school student who wishes to take a course with the University of Maine (other than through Academ-e) must complete the Aspirations high school application to be considered for enrollment, even if funding is not available.
+Any Maine high school students who wishes to take a course with the University of Maine must complete the Early College Application to be considered for enrollment.

 - Be a full-time high school student

-- Have permission from the high school guidance counselor
+- Have recommendation from the high school guidance counselor

 - Have the consent of their parent or guardian